Remember My Name (film)

-Remember My Name is a 1978 American black comedy-drama thriller written and directed by Alan Rudolph.
+Remember My Name is a 1978 American independent psychological dark comedy-drama thriller written and directed by Alan Rudolph and produced by Robert Altman.
 It stars Geraldine Chaplin, Anthony Perkins, Moses Gunn, Jeff Goldblum, and Berry Berenson.

+Rudolph called it "a definite leap for me as a filmmaker.
+I was proud of it then and feel the same now.
+I thought people might pay attention to a different kind of American film in an era of Jaws (1975) and Star Wars (1977), silly me."

 Plot

 Neil Curry (Perkins) is living a happy life with his second wife Barbara (Berenson) in California after abandoning his first wife Emily (Chaplin) in New York.
 Their life of domestic bliss is interrupted when Emily comes back from prison, where she had served a 12-year sentence for murdering Neil's former lover.
 She arrives in California to wreak havoc and to claim Neil back.